 39A.
 Authority may provide goods and services

-(1) Subsection (2) limits the extent to which the Authority may, under the Land Information Authority Act 2006 and otherwise than as authorised by this Act, provide goods and services derived from or related to the performance of the Valuer-General’s functions under this Act (called “valuation related goods and services” in this section).
+(1) Subsection (2) limits the extent to which the Authority may, under the Land Information Authority Act 2006 and otherwise than as authorised by this Act, provide goods and services derived from or related to the performance of the Valuer-General’s functions under this Act (called valuation related goods and services in this section).

 (2) The exception in section 13(2) does not apply to the provision by the Authority of valuation related goods and services.